 What do you think after reading the title of the post?
 How can we include emotions while testing software?
 What kind of emotions am I going to talk about?
 How does daily life emotions effect/impact software testing?
 Please read on…

 Software Testing is an unavoidable part of the software development lifecycle.
 Many times I have heard the argument that software testing is not that difficult and anyone can be a software tester.
-Right and wrong.

 Right for them => for those who see software testing as just executing documented test cases, it is really easy.